bshack/trndyModel/README.md

 ]);
 ```

-The data must be an array and this will overwrite any existing array data stored completely.
+The data must be in an array and this will overwrite any existing array data stored completely.
 This will emit a 'change' event.

 ### Push

-Now add the items to the end collection array individually:
+Add the items to the end collection array:

 ```
 modelColors.push(modelColor1);